aws/aws-sdk-js-v3/packages/credential-providers/README.md

 // A set expiration will cause the credentials function to be called again
 // when the time left is less than 5 minutes. new S3({
-  // expire after 15 minutes (in milliseconds).
+  // This setting indicates expiry after 15 minutes (in milliseconds) with `15 * 60_000`.
+  // Due to the 5 minute expiry window, the function will be called approximately every
+  // 10 minutes under continuous usage of this client.
   credentials: createCredentialChain(fromEnv(), fromIni()).expireAfter(15 * 60_000),
 });